 No that is not a mistake, I mean off.
 You can turn both Plantera and the Switch off and then come back to it the next day and find everything as you left it, along with (depending on your progress,) a hefty was of coins that are just dying to be spent, courtesy of your blue workers who never stop earning for you.
 But if that and everything else above is not enough of a reason for you to play, than how about the fact that there are 21 in-game achievements and they’re actually pretty fun to do as well, so if the cartoony, cutesy graphics don’t win you over, maybe the achievements will.

 Or maybe, just maybe you need a little more bite for your bark, so how’s this for size?
 As well as having everything the previous versions of Plantera has, Plantera DX for Switch has enhanced graphics.
 An additional song, plus Jukebox function.
 A new NPC in the form of a Loot Knight who appears randomly and gives a considerable amount of coins when pressed and there’s a new animal added in the form of a Horse.
-Sure you could say you want more content than that since it is the Deluxe version, but what we currently see may not be the end result as additional content has been teased, but won’t come into effect until after the Western release.
-But even without it, Plantera DX is does live up to its Deluxe name, in my opinion anyway.
-And now it’s time for the conclusion!
+Sure you could say you want more content than that since it is the Deluxe version, but Ratalaika has you covered, because like with controller support, the new update also adds a Christmas theme, so if it’s Christmas hats, trees and snow you’re after, you absolutely get it in spades and it can be turned on or off at your own leisure.
+So if you feel like asking “Does Plantera DX live up to its Deluxe name?”
+The answer is “yes.”

-Having played Plantera on 3 different platforms, it definitely gets better with every new release and Plantera DX does indeed live up to the “Deluxe Edition” status it has been give.
-Sure I may have something of a soft spot for it, the Switch version definitely has the edge on my previous favourite Wii U version, so I’m going to score it a 7/10.
-Granted a bit of effort is involved if you wish to get it from the Japanese eShop instead of waiting for its Western release, but it is a charming and simple game that could get under your skin if you let it.
-I most certainly have!
+Having played Plantera on 3 different platforms, it definitely gets better with every new release and Plantera DX does indeed live up to the “Deluxe Edition” status it has been given.
+Sure I may have something of a soft spot for it, the Switch version definitely has the edge on my previous favourite Wii U version, so I’m going to score it a 7/10 because anything less would simply not to!

 THE VERDICT: 7/10